kaihendry/dabase.com/content/blog/terraform.md

 ## Bootstrapping

-It's typical you need to bootstrap each AWS account with [state bucket and dynamodb table](https://gist.github.com/4fa171067e0b9ec909afba29a56ede6a).
+It's typical you need to bootstrap each AWS account with a [state bucket and dynamodb table](https://gist.github.com/4fa171067e0b9ec909afba29a56ede6a).

 This manual / "one off" step is difficult to automate.